-Chase shocked everyone with the introduction of a new cash back credit card in September, as well as vast improvements to the existing Chase Freedom Unlimited®.
-Chase cardholders will also find better reward redemption options when they go to cash in their rewards.
+Chase shocked everyone with the introduction of a new cash back credit card in September of 2020, as well as vast improvements to the existing Chase Freedom Unlimited®.
+Chase cardholders will also find better reward redemption options when they go to cash in their points.

-This card will be offered in place of the old Chase Freedom card, which is no longer available to new applicants.
+This card is now offered in place of the old Chase Freedom card, which is no longer available to new applicants.

 The Chase Freedom Unlimited will still offer at least 1.5 percent back on all purchases you make with your card, but you’ll also earn 5 percent back on travel booked through Chase Ultimate Rewards and 3 percent back on dining and drugstore purchases.

 Interestingly, new cardholders on both of the Chase Freedom offerings also receive 5 percent back on up to $12,000 spent at grocery stores during the first year after account opening.
-Both cards will still have no annual fee, and you can also enjoy 0 percent APR on purchases for 15 months, followed by a variable APR of 14.99 percent to 23.74 percent.
+Both cards will still have no annual fee, and you can also enjoy 0 percent APR on purchases and balance transfers for 15 months, followed by a variable APR of 14.99 percent to 23.74 percent.

 Through Sept.
-30, 2021, cardholders with the Chase Sapphire Reserve® get 50 percent more value for your points on statement credit redemptions against eligible grocery, dining and home improvement store purchases made within the last 90 days
+30, 2021, cardholders with the Chase Sapphire Reserve® get 50 percent more value for points on statement credit redemptions against eligible grocery, dining and home improvement store purchases made within the last 90 days.

-- Also through April 30, 2021, get 25 percent more value for your points on statement credit redemptions against eligible grocery, dining and home improvement store purchases made within the last 90 days.
+Cardholders with the Chase Sapphire Preferred® Card can receive 25 percent more value for your points on statement credit redemptions against eligible grocery, dining and home improvement store purchases made within the last 90 days.
 This offer has been extended through September 30, 2021.

 Other Chase changes

-As of April 1, 2021, new IHG® Rewards Club Premier Credit Card owners can earn 125,000 bonus points plus a Reward Night after spending $3,000 on purchases within the first three months of account opening.
+New IHG® Rewards Club Premier Credit Card owners can earn 150,000 bonus points after spending $3,000 on purchases within the first three months of account opening.